enterpay/entercheck-wp-plugin/README.txt

 = 1.0.8 =
 * Updated workflow descriptions.
 * Improved search speed by moving the search integration to the client side.

+= 1.0.9 =
+* The number of re-authentication attempts is limited.

+= 1.0.10 =
+* Fixed a requset to comany/details

+= 1.0.11 =
+* Fixed a requset to comany/details

+= 1.0.12 =
+* The authorization process has been changed to use the API key

 == Upgrade Notice ==